 #4 Reglan (metoclopramide)

-This is a dopamine antagonist that is used in the treatment of nausea and vomiting.
-Again, the list of side effects is lengthy and can cause many of the symptoms it is meant to relieve such as nausea and vomiting.
+This is a dopamine antagonist for nausea and vomiting.
+Again, the list of side effects is lengthy and can cause many of the symptoms it should relieve in the first place such as nausea and vomiting.
 Other common side effects include frequent urination, diarrhea, and insomnia.
 Rare but dangerous side effects include muscle stiffness, depression, and difficulty breathing.

 #5 Zofran (ondansetron)

-This medication is an antiemetic used for relieving nausea and vomiting.
-It is commonly prescribed to patients on chemo.
+This medication is an antiemetic that can relieve nausea and vomiting.
+Patients on chemo are often the users.
 Side effects include dizziness, lightheadedness, weakness, tiredness, constipation or diarrhea, blurred vision, muscle spasms, headaches, and more.

 #6 Valium (diazepam)

-This is a benzodiazepine that is primarily prescribed for anxiety disorders, seizures, and the symptoms of alcohol withdrawal.
+This is a benzodiazepine that primarily treats anxiety disorders, seizures, and the symptoms of alcohol withdrawal.
 Vertigo is actually a common side effect of this drug.
 There are many possible side effects of this and other benzodiazepines, but a few of them include balance problems, memory problems, slurred speech, and loss of sex drive.

 #7 Ativan (lorazepam)

 This is yet another benzodiazepine with similar uses and side effects as valium.
 It is important to note that long-term use of benzodiazepines can lead to addiction.
-Ativan should definitely not be taken during the first trimester of pregnancy and probably not during any part of pregnancy.
+Ativan is advisable for pregnant women.

 #8 Klonopin (clonazepam)